 Risk management is an important step in the process.
 Think about how you’ll handle each of the risks you’ve identified.
 Is there a way to mitigate the risks that will help you reach your desired outcome?
 If so, does this change make the risk more acceptable?
 On the other hand, if you’ve already determined that the risk is acceptable, you may choose to do nothing to mitigate it and simply accept that it may happen.

 Once you’ve clarified your thoughts and thoroughly analyzed the situation, it’s time to review.
 If you have a mentor or trusted peers, consider asking for their opinion.
 They may be able to provide a new perspective, or have valuable industry information that affects a certain aspect of your decision.

 If you’re still struggling, try selling each option to yourself or to a colleague.
 When forced to clearly articulate your reasoning, you may find you are strongly inclined towards one option over another.

 Lastly, apply new information you’ve received that might affect your decision, and explore best and worst-case scenarios for each possible outcome.
 Take a look at your decision as a whole, weighing the risks against the rewards.

 6. Decide Whether or Not to Accept the Risk

 Now, it’s time to decide.
 Choose whether or not to accept the risk, make your decision, and back your choice with confidence.
 To give your decision the best chance of success, design a plan to implement it, establish a timeline, and write down a list of realistic desired outcomes.

-7. Evaluate Your Results
+7. Track and Evaluate Results